NCHC Goaltender of the Year

 The NCHC Goaltender of the Year is an annual award given out at the conclusion of the National Collegiate Hockey Conference regular season to the best goalie in the conference as voted by the coaches of each NCHC team.

-The Goaltender of the Year was first awarded in 2014 and is a successor to the CCHA Best Goaltender which was discontinued after the conference dissolved due to the 2013–14 NCAA conference realignment.
+The Goaltender of the Year was first awarded in 2014 and is a successor to the CCHA Best Goaltender which was temporarily discontinued after the first iteration of the conference dissolved due to the 2013–14 NCAA conference realignment.